-5.4 The Vector Properties Dialog
+5.4.
+The Vector Properties Dialog

 The Layer Properties dialog for a vector layer provides information about the layer, symbology settings and labeling options.
-If your vector layer has been loaded from a PostgreSQL / PostGIS datastore, you can also alter the underlying SQL for the layer - either by hand editing the SQL on the General tab or by invoking the Query Builder dialog on the General tab.
+If your vector layer has been loaded from a PostgreSQL/PostGIS datastore, you can also alter the underlying SQL for the layer by invoking the Query Builder dialog on the General tab.
 To access the Layer Properties dialog, double-click on a layer in the legend or right-click on the layer and select Properties from the popup menu.

-Figure 10: Vector Layer Properties Dialog
+Figure 11: Vector Layer Properties Dialog 🛆